jackchen03/Face-Attribute-Manipulation/README.md

 # Face Attribute Manipulation

-Using the AttGAN implementation of [elvisyjlin/AttGAN-PyTorch/](https://github.com/elvisyjlin/AttGAN-PyTorch/)
+- Using the AttGAN implementation of [elvisyjlin/AttGAN-PyTorch/](https://github.com/elvisyjlin/AttGAN-PyTorch/)
+- This is a demo project for the Open House event at Academia Sinica in 2019

 ## Data